backstage/backstage/.changeset/six-poems-press.md

 '@backstage/plugin-auth-node': patch
 ---

-[emailMatchingUserEntityProfileEmail resolver]: Try also matching emails with plus addressing removed.
+The `emailMatchingUserEntityProfileEmail` sign-in resolver will now also try matching emails with plus addressing removed.